open-mmlab/mmgeneration/docs/en/user_guides/1_config.md

 ## Config File Structure

-There are 4 basic component types under `config/_base_`, dataset, model, default_metrics, default_runtime.
+There are 3 basic component types under `config/_base_`, dataset, model, default_runtime.
 Many methods could be easily constructed with one of each like StyleGAN2, CycleGAN, SinGAN.
 Configs consisting of components from `_base_` are called _primitive_.